dododex/translations/README.md

 To add a new language:

 1. Copy and paste the entire English section ("en").
-2. Change the "en" to your language's code (<a href=\"https://sites.google.com/site/tomihasa/google-language-codes\">list of language codes</a>).
+2. Change the "en" to your language's code ([list of language codes](https://sites.google.com/site/tomihasa/google-language-codes))).
 (Regional languages (`es-mx` vs. `es`) are only recommended if the translations will have a noticable difference.
 When possible, try to translate for the general language to simplify the project.)
 3. Translate each of the phrases.

 ## LIST OF LANGUAGES